Microsoft co-founder Allen launches space project

 The new company to manage the project, called Stratolaunch Systems, has the slogan "Any orbit.
 Any time."

-Allen, the sole funding source for development, did not say how much he would spend on the project, but indicated it would be $200 million or more, an "order of magnitude" greater than the $20 million he spent backing the first privately funded, manned space flight in 2004.
+Allen, the sole funding source for development, did not say how much he would spend on the project, but indicated it would be $200 million (129 million pound) or more, an "order of magnitude" greater than the $20 million he spent backing the first privately funded, manned space flight in 2004.

 SPACE FAN